-Looking at the invitation that brings me here I see that, in addition to naming the overall theme of your studies, “Continuities and Discontinuities in Modern Consciousness”, it asks the specific question: “Are there assumptions within your discipline that cause the work of the past to be ignored?1 Are there factors external to the discipline that have had that effect?”
+Looking at the letter of invitation that brings me here I see that, in addition to naming the overall theme of your studies, “Continuities and Discontinuities in Modern Consciousness”, it asks the specific question: “Are there assumptions within your discipline that cause the work of the past to be ignored?1 Are there factors external to the discipline that have had that effect?”
 So, taking my discipline to be the nature and significance of language, I think I will begin by recounting a little bit of history, which not only furnishes a concrete example of a major assumption within the discipline, arising from a factor external to it, but also illustrates the startlingly shallow foundations on which such assumptions sometimes prove, on inspection, to be based.

 At about the time, in the second half of the 19th Century, when T.H.
 Huxley was popularising the evolutionary theory of his contemporary Charles Darwin, another contemporary figure, hardly less – or perhaps more – familiar to the educated world at the time than either Huxley or Darwin, though (unlike theirs) his name scarcely rings a bell of any sort in the ears of our own contemporaries, was busy popularising the historical or evolutionary contemplation of language.
-It was the recent advances in the study of oriental languages, especially Sanskrit, which had given a new turn to that contemplation by virtue of the fresh light it shed on all the Indo-European languages, including of course English, and the man to whom I am alluding is the oriental scholar Max Müller.
+It was the recent advances in the study of oriental languages, especially Sanskrit, which had given a new turn to that contemplation by virtue of the fresh light it shed on all the Indo-European languages, including of course English; and the man to whom I am alluding is the oriental scholar Max Müller.

 There may still be a few persons about who are vaguely aware of Müller’s prolific output of essays and lectures under such titles as Biographies of Words, Essays on Language and Literature, Essays on Mythology and Folklore, The Science of Language, but you would need a very fine-toothed comb to find one who had ever heard of his encounter with Darwin and Darwinism.
 Müller did not question the primary Darwinian thesis, that the human form has evolved, or emerged from animal forms.
-What he did refuse to accept was the tacit corollary that human consciousness has biologically emerged (“must have” was of course the way that Darwinians actually put it) somehow or other emerged from animal cries.
+What he did refuse to accept was the tacit corollary that human consciousness has biologically emerged from animal consciousness, and therefore that human speech has (“must have” was of course the way that Darwinians actually put it) somehow or other emerged from animal cries.
 As a conscientious student of language and of the development of meaning, he told Darwin that, whatever else his theory of evolution explained, it could not possibly explain the origin of speech.
 And speech is of course the endowment that most obviously distinguishes the human being from the rest of the living world.

 When I say he “told” Darwin, I am speaking literally.
 For he not only delivered a series of lectures to the Royal Institution in 1873 under the title Mr. Darwin’s Philosophy of Language, but he sent the pamphlet in which they subsequently appeared to Darwin himself and afterwards called on him.
 “He listened most attentively,” wrote Müller, describing the interview, “he asked questions, but raised no serious objections.
 Before he shook hands and left me, he said in the kindest way, ‘You are a dangerous man’.”
 Moreover, after reading another essay of Müller’s two years later Darwin wrote to him: “…though some of your remarks have been rather stinging, they have all been made so gracefully, I declare that I am like the man in the story who boasted that he had been horsewhipped by a Duke.”
 But that is not all.
-In an earlier letter to Müller, written after reading the lectures referred to, there is a still more revealing admission:
+In an earlier letter to Müller, written after reading the lectures I have referred to, there is a still more revealing admission:

 He who is fully convinced, as I am, that man is descended from some lower animal is almost forced to believe, a priori, that articulate language has been developed from inarticulate cries; and he is therefore hardly a fair judge of the arguments opposed to this belief.